Rookout/deployment-examples/aws-lambda-python/README.md

 ## Rookout Integration Explained

-There are 3 simple steps to integrate Rookout into your existing Node application for an agentless setup:
+There are 3 simple steps to integrate Rookout into your existing Python Lambda application for an agentless setup:

 1. Add the pip dependency `rook` in the project folder

+1. Wrap your lambda_handler function in our Rookout wrapper

 1. Set the Rook's agent configuration as environment variables in the Lambda configuration